Insect Stings in Children

 What are the possible complications of insect stings in a child?

 The two greatest complications from insect stings are allergic reaction and infection.
-An allergic reaction can cause death if the reaction is serious enough
+An allergic reaction can cause death if the reaction is serious enough and your child does not get medical care right away.

 What can I do to prevent insect stings in my child?